Taxinha/RepData_PeerAssessment2/PA2.md

 ## 5  ASTRONOMICAL LOW TIDE   320000        0
 ```

-Since we want the most Economical impact, first we will do that for Properties by creating a new data set `plotPropDMGData` using the `tidyDataDMG` data set as the start, pick only the `EVTYPE` and `Property` column, sort descendant and get the top 10.
+To show the impact on property and crop damage separately the original tidy dataset with the economical impact was divided in 2 new datasets:

+- A dataset to analyse property damage with only the `EVTYPE` and `Property` columns

 ```r
 plotPropDMGData <- tidyDataDMG %>%